chubrik/XConsole/README.md

 ## <a name="setup"></a>Setup
 Simple way to start using the XConsole is by adding `using` to your code.
-After that you can write `Console` as usual and get all the features of XConsole:
+After that you can write `Console` as usual and get all the features of XConsole.
+Alternatively, you can upgrade an entire project to XConsole at once by adding the following lines to the \*.csproj file.
 ```csharp
 // Safely upgrade a single code file to XConsole
 using Console = Chubrik.XConsole.XConsole;
 ```
-Alternatively, you can upgrade an entire project to XConsole at once by adding the following lines to the \*.csproj file:
 ```csproj
 <ItemGroup>
   <!-- Safely upgrade an entire project to XConsole -->